Thailand's outdated tech sector casts cloud over economy

-The company said on Tuesday that it's moving production 1,500 kilometres northeast to the Vietnamese coastal city of Hai Phong, where labour costs are cheaper and China-based suppliers that much closer.
+The company said on Tuesday that it's moving production 1,500 kilometers northeast to the Vietnamese coastal city of Hai Phong, where labor costs are cheaper and China-based suppliers that much closer.

 The move is part of a downward trend for Thailand's once-booming electronics industry, that is struggling to find a foothold in the global supply chain for modern technology like smartphones and tablet computers.
 In January, the country's manufacturing index fell for the 22nd consecutive month, with production of goods like televisions and radios down 38 percent year-on-year.